Krowemoh/TCL-Utilities/README.md

 `:dt{lineNumber}` - Delete to a specific line number
 `:d{number}` - Delete the next number of lines
+`:drop` - Delete a block that has been marked

 `:ev` - Explode into a multivalue line